drseg/swift-fsm/README.md

 #### Overriding SuperStates

 By default, transitions declared in a `SuperState` cannot be overridden in the `SuperState` or `define` statements that adopt them.
-The following code therefore assumes that the duplicate transition is accidental and throws:
+The following code is assumed to be accidental and throws:

 ```swift
 let s1 = SuperState { when(.coin) | then(.unlocked) | unlock  }